griswaldbrooks/wedding/docs/updates/updates.md

 Those of you who have dietary restrictions will have options available, but notifying us ahead of time will help prepare the venue in advance.
+You will still need to inform the waiters of your restrictions when ordering your entree.

 All meat is halal and kosher.